CrowdHailer/oas/README.md

 While `nullable` is not needed it is still supported for backwards compatability.
 Several specs still exist on 3.0.x versions, for example githubs.

+**OAS supports parsing lists for the `type` only if it contains one item or two items where one is null.**

 ### Nullable and not required

 To create full fidelity with the API such a field should have a type of `Option(Option(T))`